Creating Halftone Effects

 Experiment

 Don’t stop there!
-Try playing around with the halftone settings or use the halftone effect on color photos and other vector objects.
+Try playing around with the halftone pattern settings or use the halftone pattern effect on color photos and other vector objects.
 Below is an example of how I integrated these techniques into one of my illustrations.

 Perched - Illsutration exclusive to iStock